 - Building local capacity to enable sustainable, scalable NTD programmes

-Ascend Lot 1 – The UK Government’s Foreign, Commonwealth and Development Office (FCDO) is investing £100 million in 11 countries in East and Southern Africa and South Asia to advance the impact and sustainability of national programmes tackling NTDs.
-Implementation began in 2019 and will end in 2022.
-Activities include prevention and treatment, increasing the integration of aspects of NTD programmes within domestic health systems, strengthening the national health system, data for targeting and monitoring, and cross-sectoral coordination.
+Ascend Lot 1 – The UK Government’s Foreign, Commonwealth and Development Office (FCDO) set out to invest £100 million in 11 countries in East and Southern Africa and South Asia to advance the impact and sustainability of national programmes tackling NTDs.
+Activities, which ended early following FCDO’s Official Development Assistance budget reduction, included prevention and treatment, integration of NTD programmes within domestic health systems, strengthening the national health system, targeting and monitoring data, and cross-sectoral coordination.

-Ascend Lot 1 is implemented by a consortium led by Crown Agents, including Abt Associates, Oriole Global Health, and the Royal Tropical Institute (KIT).
-Central to the approach is close collaboration with partner governments and other implementing partners to enhance national approaches to NTD control and elimination.
-The result will be more integrated, cost-effective, and sustainable programmes.
-Support includes:
+Ascend Lot 1 was implemented by a consortium led by Crown Agents, including Abt Associates, Oriole Global Health, and the Royal Tropical Institute (KIT).
+Central to the approach was close collaboration with partner governments and other implementing partners to enhance national approaches to NTD control and elimination.
+The results were more integrated, cost-effective, and sustainable programmes.
+Support included:

 - Technical assistance to improve government capacity for NTD programming